HugoNicholls/Delivery_Report/README.md

 # Delivery_Report
-VBA Code and Excel macros used to match all relevant information across 6 different worksheets, and then dynamically creating and spacing each generated delivery trip.
+VBA Code and Excel macros used to match all relevant information across 6 different worksheets, and then dynamically create and space each generated delivery trip.

 # Additional Features